-A small fraction of students have truly rare potential.
-Once upon a time, state and federal funds supported "Gifted and Talented" programs, but those days are gone.
-Here's what happened, and what your school board can do about it.
+A small fraction of students have truly rare potential, often unnoticed.
+Once upon a time, government funds supported "Gifted and Talented" programs, but those days are basically gone.
+Here's what your school board can do.

 The public education system as we have known is on course to be damaged, badly, by Covid-19.
 Without decisive action, especially at the federal level, the road will be rough and the harm will last for many years.
 The plan urgently needs to include summer school.